A Practical Georgia Itinerary for 7–10 Days (the country!)

 Tip: There’s a pretty epic viewpoint on the way to the monument, so take a minute and give it a stare.

 Once you arrive at the Russia-Georgia Friendship Monument, prepare to be greeted by an imposing, circular structure covered by thousands of tiles.
 It proudly showcases the artistic prowess of the bygone era.
-It's a monument that screams "we used to be friends, but things got complicated”.
+It's a monument that screams "We used to be friends, but things got complicated”.

 Half, if not more of the amazingness of this place lies in the vistas that surround it.
 With the majestic Caucasus Mountains as your backdrop, you'll understand why this spot is worth a pit stop.
 Luckily, the mountains don't care about borders or political squabbles—they're here to impress, regardless of human drama.